Regularity and $\mathsf{K}_0$-Regularity under Finiteness Conditions: Pseudo-Coherence, Coherence, and von Neumann Regularity

 In this section, we recall the notions of coherent and pseudo-coherent modules, which generalize the classical Noetherian condition.
 An \( R \)-module \( M \) is called \newterm{pseudo-coherent} if every finitely generated submodule of $M$ is finitely presented.
 Equivalently, $M$ is pseudo-coherent if, for every homomorphism \( R^n \to M \) with \( n < \infty \), the kernel is finitely generated.

 \begin{prop} Let $R$ be a ring.
 The class of pseudo-coherent $R$-modules is closed under submodules, extensions and direct sums. \end{prop} \begin{proof} It is straightforward. \end{proof}

 An \( R \)-module \( M \) is called \newterm{coherent} if it is pseudo-coherent and finitely generated.
 We denote by \( \mathsf{Coh}(R) \) the class of all coherent \( R \)-modules.
 For example, over a Noetherian ring, any non-finitely generated projective module is pseudo-coherent but not coherent.
 A ring \( R \) is called \newterm{left coherent} if \( R \), as an \( R \)-module over itself, is coherent, that is, if every finitely generated ideal of $R$ is finitely presented.
+The following result has been known since at least the 1960s; for completeness, we include it here and refer to Swan (2019) for a precise statement and proof.

 \begin{prop}\cite[Theorem 2.4 and Corollary 2.7]{Swan} Let $R$ be a ring.
 The class \( \mathsf{Coh}(R) \) of coherent \( R \)-modules is an abelian subcategory of \( \lMod R \).
 Moreover, \( R \) is left coherent if and only if \(\mathsf{Coh}(R)= \mathsf{FP}_1(R) = \mathsf{FP}_\infty(R) \). \end{prop}